jonathan-scholbach/jargon/README.md

 env\Scripts\activate.bat
 ```

-Afterwards, you can run the Python script:
+Now you can run the Python script:

 ```
 python train.py <RELATIVE PATH TO YOUR VOCABULARY CSV>